Doctor of Philosophy in Learning Technologies (UNT and Distance Delivered)

 |Application Period||Program Review Period||Semester Start Upon Acceptance to Residential Offering|

 - Students who are accepted may begin with the next distributed cohort.
-Distributed offering cohorts start each Summer when available.
+Distributed offering cohorts start each Fall when available.

-- Admitted students may either start with the next available cohort or can wait until the following Summer.
+- Admitted students may either start with the next available cohort or can wait until the following Fall.
 After that, students must reapply for admissions.

 If you missed the application deadline, contact LT-PhD@unt.edu to see if any changes to the posted dates have been made.